Math Adda WHAT IS THE NATURAL NUMBERS?

 5 is which part of 10?
 We do not say the second part.
 We say half.
 5 is half of 10.

 It is extremely important to understand that we are not speaking here of proper fractions -- numbers that are less than 1 and that we need for measuring.
 We are explaining how the ordinal numbers -- third, fourth, fifth, and so on -- name the parts of the cardinal numbers.
 The names of the parts in fact are prior to the names of the fractions, as we will see.
 (Why do we call the number we write as 1 over 3 "one-third"?
-Because 1 is the third part of 3)
+Because 1 is the third part of 3) Note that 5 is not a part of itself.
+There is no such thing as the first part.

 So, with the exception of the name half, we name each part with ordinal number.
 The ordinal number names which part.